 Research and verification: Learning competency in digital research and verification including essential social media verification practices, handling user-generated content (UGC), open source tools and geolocation.

-Masterclass – investigative journalism: Asking the right questions and interrogating data to establish the truth and piece together the whole.
+Masterclass – investigative journalism: Asking the right questions and interrogating information to establish the truth and piece together the whole story.
 With a leading international investigative journalist.

 Data journalism: Learning how to research and analyse data, data mining and the ethics of access to data.

-Masterclass – data visualisation: Using infographics to make instant sense of complex trends and information, identifying visual stories in data.
+Masterclass – data visualisation: Using info-graphics to make instant sense of complex trends and information, turning complex data into strong visual stories.